Esterni/pyracing/docs/index.md

 This package is an asynchronous API wrapper that handles everything necessary for retrieving data from iRacing.
 We use the term "wrapper" loosely because iRacing does not yet have an officially documented API for us to wrap; This is more like "we pieced things together into something that resembles an API wrapper" kind of wrapper.

 !!!
 Info "Note From the Author"
-    We understand that many users of this package may be looking at it from more of a hobby perspective and that asynchronous programming can be a little daunting.
+    We understand that some users of this package will be looking to use this as a learning project and that asynchronous programming is a few steps ahead at the moment.
 If you fall into that category, you'll be relieved to know (maybe?) that we've writting this documentation with you in mind.
-If you have ideas for improvements, please visiting the [contibuting page](contributing.md) to join the discussion.
+If you get stuck, please see the [contibuting page](contributing.md) to join the discussion.
+We'd be happy to help!

     We hope to provide an identical synchronous version in the future, but for now the design choice was made with discord bots in mind.
 If you'd like more resources on asyncio, we recommend the [overview guide of asyncio from RealPython](https://realpython.com/async-io-python/#the-10000-foot-view-of-async-io).